Committees & Groups

 Finance Committee

-The Finance Committee prepares the annual operating budget in coordination with the First Parish staff and Council and the other committees, and presents it to the Board of Trustees for approval.
-The Finance Committee meets monthly during the year and reviews the financial status presented by the Treasurer quarterly.
+The Finance Committee prepares the annual operating budget in coordination with the First Parish staff and committees and presents it to the Board of Trustees for approval.
+The Finance Committee reviews the financial status presented by the Treasurer monthly.
 At least once each year, generally in November, the committee meets with the chair of the Investment Committee to review the status of assets under investment.
-The Finance Committee also takes an active role in supporting the various annual fund raising events, including the Fourth of July grill, the Harvest and Holly Fairs, and the auction.
+The Finance Committee also takes an active role in budgets for annual fundraising events, including the Fourth of July grill and the Service Auction, as well as working with the Stewardship Committee.

 Stewardship Committee